Title: Introductory Open Source IT Forensics

 Duration: 2 weeks

-The aim of this course is to provide participants with an introduction to Open Source forensic software, file systems, data carving, evidential digital artefacts, networking and network security, cloud computing, email investigations, computer forensic strategies and live data forensics.
+The aim of this course is to provide participants with an introduction to Open Source forensic software to carry out basic digital forensics tasks.

 The entire course has been developed to incorporate Open Source or free tools that are available in most Linux distributions.
 Therefore each learning objective below will be achieved using Open Source software.

 This is a very practical course, and as a result, a lot of preparation must be done by students who wish to attend it.
-Much of the theory will be delivered as pre-read material and recapped during the two-week course in review sessions and instructor-led practicals.
+Much of the theory will be delivered as e-learning material and recapped during the two-week course in review sessions and instructor-led practicals.

-- No previous advanced technical knowledge is assumed.
-However, students should have a basic understanding of computers and common software applications
+No previous advanced technical knowledge is assumed.
+However, students should have a basic understanding of computers and common software applications and able to communicate in English